Win an intensive Dutch course at Direct Dutch

 All participants will receive a 10% discount when they enroll for any course at Direct Dutch within 3 months after the end date of this competition!

-The winner will be announced and contacted by Direct Dutch after the competition ends.
+The competition runs from October 7-24 and the winner will be announced and contacted by Direct Dutch after the competition ends.